Bobliuuu/NFTool/README.md

 A ChatGPT style chatbot that is able to handle all cross-chain functions and questions.
 Use our chat feature as your AI-powered guide throughout the world of blockchain.

 ### Mint NFT 🌃
 Have an idea for an NFT collection but don't know how to mint it?
 Don't worry, as our Mint NFT feature has got you covered.
-Follow the tool's simple instructions to mint your very own NFT collection.
+Follow the tool's simple instructions to mint your very own NFT collection on **13** different mainnet and testnet chains.

 ### Smart Contract Analysis 🔎
 Bugs in your smart contracts can be easily exploited by bad actors.
 Use our Smart Contract Analysis tool to ensure your smart contracts are tested thoroughly and ready for deployment.

 ### NFT Search 🖼️
 Interested in the world of NFTs?
-Use our NFT Search tool to explore collections from all across the chains.
+Use our NFT Search tool to explore collections from all across the chains, using Covalent, Zora, and the Graph.

-### Contract Deployment 🖥️
+### Purchasing Tokens 💰
-Ready to deploy your smart contracts?
-Use our Contract Deployment tool to get started!
+Want to speed up bridging and buying gas fee ETH?
+Our purchase token page makes it easy to convert your fiat currency to a cryptocurrency of your choice, to help deploy smart contracts!

 ## Technologies Used 🧑🏻‍💻
 - Frontend: Next.js, React.js, Tailwind CSS, Redux